apalache-mc/apalache/docs/src/HOWTOs/uninterpretedTypes.md

 ## When to use uninterpreted types?

-For efficiency reasons, you should use uninterpreted types whenever a `CONSTANT` or value represents (an element of) a collection of unique identifiers, the precise value of which does not influence the properties of the specification
+For efficiency reasons, you should use uninterpreted types whenever a `CONSTANT` or value represents (an element of) a collection of unique identifiers, the precise value of which does not influence the properties of the specification.

 On the other hand, if, for example, the order of values matters, identifiers should likely be `1..N` and hold type `Int` instead of an uninterpreted type, since `Int` values can be passed to the non-polymorphic `<,>,>=,<=` operators.